Start Recycling Today!

 Contact your existing solid waste service provider or the Resource Recovery and Waste Management Division to arrange for delivery of recycling bins or carts.
 Recycling will undoubtedly be a major component of your waste management program and will require coordination with your solid waste service provider.
 Recycling is more cost-effective when integrated with existing waste removal operations.
 If your company pays for waste disposal based upon the frequency of service or the amount of waste generated rather than a flat fee, waste prevention and recycling may be financially rewarding.
 Often, businesses can reduce disposal costs.

-Analyze the purchase costs, labor costs, utility costs, and disposal costs of waste prevention activities such as purchasing longer-lived, durable, or repairable supplies and equipment.
+Analyze the purchase, labor, utility, and disposal costs of waste prevention activities such as purchasing durable or repairable supplies and equipment.
 While it may cost more up front, you will probably find there are significant cost savings in the long term.

-Your solid waste service provider and the Resource Recovery and Waste Management Division will assist you in setting up the main storage area so that both trash and recycling dumpsters are accessible for pick-up crews and any heavy equipment that may be needed for unloading and loading operations.
+Your solid waste service provider and the RR&WMD will assist you in setting up the main storage area so that both trash and recycling dumpsters are accessible for pick-up crews and any heavy equipment that may be needed for unloading and loading operations.